Scheduling Games with Machine-Dependent Priority Lists: Equilibrium Inefficiency

-Theorem \ref{thm:mat} shows that assigning the jobs greedily, where on each step a job is added on a machine on which the cost of the next job is minimized, yields an NE.
-Let $s^{\star}$ denote the resulting schedule, and let $\cost_1(s^{\star}) \le \cost_2(s^{\star}) \le \ldots \le \cost_n(s^{\star})$ be the sorted vector of jobs' costs (that is, completion times) in $s^{\star}$.
-By the algorithm, this is also the order according to which the jobs are assigned.
-We show that every NE schedule has the same sorted cost vector as $s^{\star}$, and that this vector achieves both minimum makespan and minimum sum of completion times.
+Theorem \ref{thm:unitjobs} shows that assigning the jobs greedily, where on each step a job is added on a machine on which the cost of the next job is minimized, yields an NE.
+Let $\sigma^{\star}$ denote the resulting schedule, and let $C_1(\sigma^{\star}) \le C_2(\sigma^{\star}) \le \ldots \le C_n(\sigma^{\star})$ be the sorted vector of jobs' completion times in $\sigma^{\star}$.
+The proof proceeds by showing that this vector corresponds to schedules that minimize the makespan, as well as the sum of completion times.
+Also, we show that every NE schedule induces the same cost vector as $\sigma^{\star}$.